Legal

 What legal leaders ask us most, answered directly.

-Firms do best with encrypted cloud UCaaS offering mobile apps, intake call routing, voicemail transcription, and practice management integration.
-The right vendor depends on firm size and workflow.
+Encryption in transit and at rest, access controls, audit logging, and configurable retention are the baseline; ABA guidance expects reasonable efforts to secure client communications.
+Beyond security, firms do best with intake call routing, mobile apps, and practice management integration.
 ObsidianX runs multiple suppliers through a competitive process so the platform fits the practice, not the reverse.

 Ready to Protect Privilege and Capture Every Matter?

-Get a free assessment of your firm's communications, security posture, and technology spend.
+Get a free assessment of your firm's communications, intake operations, security posture, and technology spend.

 Vendor-agnostic advice.
 No quotas, no obligation, no pressure.